IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 Support
 ------
-Explore OmicsVolcano software at first.
-The demo file is provided in the **File** tab.
+Explore OmicsVolcano.
 Get general feeling how software works, it`s flow and functionality.
+You can use Demo to explore OmicsVolcano, which is provided in the **File** tab.
 When you email your question please include OS you are using, R version, screenshort of the error message.

 Irina Kuznetsova | email: irina.kuznetsova@perkins.org.au